djherron/ocham/README.md

-# README

-This document provides guidance regarding:
-* the OCHAM tool
-* designing OWL ontologies for use with the OCHAM tool

 # The OCHAM tool

 OCHAM = OWL class hierarchy adjacency matrix

-the OCHAM tool consumes an OWL ontology and produces an adjacency matrix that encodes the class hierarchy defined in that ontology
+The OCHAM tool consumes an OWL ontology and produces an adjacency matrix that encodes the class hierarchy defined in that ontology.

-## files associated with the OCHAM tool
+# Files associated with the OCHAM tool

 ocham_tool.py
 * a module that defines the Python class that is the core of the OCHAM tool